panzerdp/dmitripavlutin.com/content/posts/065-best-practices-arrow/index.md

 ## 6. Conclusion

 The arrow functions in JavaScript are anonymous.
-To make debugging productive, a good practice is to use variables to hold the arrow functions, which allows JavaScript to infer the function name.
+To make debugging productive, a good practice is to use variables to hold the arrow functions.
+This allows JavaScript to infer the function names.

 An inline arrow function is handy when the function body has one expression.

 The operators `>`, `<`, `<=` and `>=` look similar to the fat arrow `=>`.
 Care must be taken when these operators are used inside inline arrow functions.

-The object literal syntax `{ prop: 'value' }` is similar to a code of block `{}`.
+The object literal syntax `{ prop: 'value' }` is similar to a code of block `{  }`.
 So when the object literal is placed inside an inline arrow function, you need to wrap it into a pair of parentheses: `() => ({ prop: 'value' })`.

 Finally, the excessive nesting of functions obscures the code intent.
 A good approach to reduce the arrow functions nesting is to extract them into variables.
-Alternatively, try to use even more powerful features like `async/await` syntax.
+Alternatively, try to use even better features like `async/await` syntax.

 *What's your favorite coding best practices?
 Leave a comment below!*